Non-vanishing of central $L$-values of the Gross family of elliptic curve: Infinite descent over the field and a main conjecture for

-We now introduce the $\fP$-adic $L$-function of $B$ for the tower $F_\infty/K$ and a corresponding main conjecture of Iwasawa theory.
-Recall that we have chosen a global minimal generalised Weierstrass equation \eqref{1} for $A/H$.
-Moreover, since $H = K(j(\CO_K))$ and we have fixed an embedding of $K$ into $\BC$, we also have an embedding of $H$ into $\BC$.
-The \Neron differential $\omega=dx/(2y+a_1x+a_3)$ on $A/H$ then has a complex period lattice of the form $\CL=\Omega_\infty \CO_K$, where $\Omega_\infty$ is a nonzero complex number which is uniquely determined up to sign.
+Recall that we have chosen a global minimal generalised Weierstrass equation \eqref{1} for~$A/H$.
+Moreover, since $H = K(j(\CO_K))$ and we have fixed an embedding of~$K$ into $\BC$, we also have an embedding of~$H$ into $\BC$.
+The N\'{e}ron differential $\omega=dx/(2y+a_1x+a_3)$ on $A/H$ then has a complex period lattice of the form $\CL=\Omega_\infty \CO_K$, where $\Omega_\infty$ is a nonzero complex number which is uniquely determined up to sign.

-We now fix an embedding of $H$ into the fraction field of $\msi$, which amounts to choosing a prime $w$ of $H$ lying above $\fp$.
-We write $\wh{A}$ for the formal group of $A$ under this embedding.
+We now fix an embedding of~$H$ into the fraction field of~$\msi$, which amounts to choosing a prime~$w$ of~$H$ lying above~$\fp$.
+We write $\wh{A}$ for the formal group of~$A$ under this embedding.
 Since $\wh{A}$ has height $1$ as a formal group, there exists an isomorphism

-of formal groups over $\msi$, where $\wh{\BG}_m$ denotes the formal multiplicative group.
-As usual, we take as a parameter for $\wh{A}$ the local parameter $t=-\frac{x}{y}$ at infinity of the Weierstrass equation \eqref{1}.
-The isomorphism $j_\fp$ is then given by a power series $t=j_\fp(w_0)$ with coefficients in $\msi$, where $w_0$ is the parameter of $\wh{\BG}_m$.
-We then define the $\fp$-adic period $\Omega_\fp$ to be the coefficient of $w_0$ in the formal power series $t=j_\fp(w_0)$.
-Since $j_\fp$ is an isomorphism, $\Omega_\fp$ is a unit in $\msi$.
+of formal groups over~$\msi$, where $\wh{\BG}_m$ denotes the formal multiplicative group.
+As usual, we take as a parameter for~$\wh{A}$ the local parameter $t=-\frac{x}{y}$ at infinity of the Weierstrass equation \eqref{1}.
+The isomorphism $j_\fp$ is then given by a power series $t=j_\fp(w_0)$ with coefficients in~$\msi$, where $w_0$ is the parameter of~$\wh{\BG}_m$.
+We then define the $\fp$-adic period $\Omega_\fp$ to be the coefficient of~$w_0$ in the formal power series $t=j_\fp(w_0)$.
+Since $j_\fp$ is an isomorphism, $\Omega_\fp$ is a unit in~$\msi$.

-We now fix an embedding of the field $T$ into $\BC$ which extends our fixed embedding of $K$ into $\BC$, so that we can consider the complex Hecke $L$-functions $L(\ov{\phi}^k, s)$ for all odd integers $k \geq 1$.
-Here, we note that the Hecke character $\ov{\phi}^k$ has conductor $\fq$, and by a theorem of Deuring, $L(\ov{\phi}^k,s)$ is an entire function.
-Finally, we fix an embedding of the compositum $HT$ into the fraction field of $\msi$ which induces the prime $w$ of $H$ and the prime $\fP$ of $T$.
+We fix an embedding of the field $T$ into $\BC$ which extends our fixed embedding of~$K$ into $\BC$.
+We define the Hecke $L$-series

+where the sum is taken over all integral ideals $\fb$ of~$K$ which are prime to $\fq$.
+It is classical that the Dirichlet series on the right converges for~$\mathrm{Re}(s) > 3/2$, and it has analytic continuation to the whole complex plane.
+Finally, we fix an embedding of the compositum $HT$ into the fraction field of~$\msi$ which induces the prime~$w$ of~$H$ and the prime~$\fP$ of~$T$.
 This is possible because $H\cap T = K$.

+The following proposition gives the $\fP$-adic $L$-functions and the Iwasawa main conjecture for the tower $F_\infty/F$.
+A detailed proof can be found in \cite[Theorems 5.4 and 7.13, Sections 4--7]{CL}.